🇦🇺 Australia

 Note: This occupation is on the Core Skills Occupation List (CSOL) only.
 Immigration pathways are employer-sponsored: Skills in Demand visa (Subclass 482 replacement) and Employer Nomination Scheme (Subclass 186).
 Independent points-tested visas (189, 190, 491) are not available.

-Dental prosthetists can access two main visa pathways: the 482 (Temporary Skill Shortage) visa and the 186 (Skilled Nominated via Employer Sponsorship) visa.
-Both require TRA skills assessment and employer sponsorship.
+Dental prosthetists can access two primary employer-sponsored visa pathways: the 482 Temporary Skill Shortage (TSS) visa and the 186 Employer Nomination Scheme (ENS) visa.
+Both require employer sponsorship and a positive TRA skills assessment, but differ significantly in duration, permanence, and application timelines.

 TRA Skills Assessment for Dental Prosthetists